nodice73/hspipeline/README.md

 * [sickle](https://github.com/najoshi/sickle)

 ## Directory structure
 Each fastq file (or pair of fastq files for paired-end reads) should go in a directory named after its sample name.
 All the sample folders should go into a project directory.
-All of the project directories should go into a directory.
+All of the project directories should go into a top-level directory.
+See diagram below.

 ```
     top-level directory